 Hiring and booking of the SPSV, for example:

 - unreasonable refusal of a fare

 - unavailability of wheelchair accessible vehicles

 Identification and general appearance of the SPSV, for example:

 - content of logos, stickers or advertisements

 Drivers should keep a detailed record of any incident s/he feels may result in a formal complaint to refer to later, if questioned about an incident.

-If NTA receives three or more complaints relating to a driver’s knowledge of the area in which s/he is operating, NTA may require the driver to sit and pass the relevant Area Knowledge Test prior to renewing the licence.
+If the NTA receives three or more complaints relating to a driver’s knowledge of the area in which s/he is operating, within the period of three years immediately preceding their licence renewal application, NTA may require the driver to sit and pass the relevant Area Knowledge Test prior to renewing the licence.